 Tackle PTSD with Detrauma

 Detrauma is a new mobile app that puts Written Exposure’s five writing exercises, assessments and feedback into your own hands.
-Detrauma collects zero data from users, so it’s 100% private.
+Detrauma is your private safe space.
 It has no ads, no in-app purchases, and no subscription.